 EDITOR’S NOTE: I commissioned this Virtual Vocations review after hearing about the service a few times.
 Virtual Vocations has previously come up, when another writer recommended it as a place to find writing jobs.
-While this review suggests it’s not a perfect place for one-off freelance assignments, it could well be worth a look for anyone looking to work from home telecommuting.
+While our review points out that it’s not a perfect place for one-off freelance assignments, it is well worth a look for anyone looking to work from home telecommuting.
 Read on to find out all the details.

 If you play the job board game to find remote working opportunities, you probably know the typical pitfalls?
 You can end up stuck sifting through “work from home” scams, and you may have to look at several different job boards just to make sure you’re covering your bases.
 In addition, many job boards are bad at filtering out jobs that aren’t of interest (for instance when a search for freelance writer gigs yields translation jobs for some reason!)

 Eventually you start to think that there must be a better way.
 Enter Virtual Vocations, which claims to pre-screen jobs for you from a variety of sources to make sure they’re legit.

 Wanting to see if I could save time looking through job boards, I signed up in order to produce this Virtual Vocations review.